 - Return to the oven and bake for another 10 to 15 minutes, or until the top is nicely browned and a toothpick inserted in the middle comes out clean.

 - Remove from the oven, spread the remaining butter over top of the cake and sprinkle it with the remaining 2 tablespoons of sugar.
 Cool for about 10 minutes.
 Gently remove the cake to a serving platter and serve warm.

 - Substitute whole milk for some or all of the coconut milk.

 - Other Toppings: Try salted duck eggs, sliced into rounds or pineapple rings.

-- Cassava Bibingka: This version is made with grated cassava (tapioca) root and is more like a pudding.
+- Cassava Bibingka: This version of bibingka is made with grated cassava (tapioca) root and is more like a pudding.
 It is usually topped with a layer of sweet custard.